brandonkylely/duck-blog/README.md

   ## Contribution Guidelines 🤝

   This web application is a solo project.
-For any inquiries about project collaboration or business inquiries, please contact me using my information below!
+For any inquiries about project collaboration, or any business inquiries, please contact me using my information below!

   ## Developer Info 🤓